mauroservienti/milestone.github.io/_posts/own-the-cache.md

 ## Prices change, but names don't.

 What appears to be a solution turns out to be a significant issue.
 Over time, with variable frequency, product prices change, and web pages must reflect that.
 However, the whole product view model is cached.
-Therefore, the only option for the system is to invalidate all cached resources for which prices changed.
+Therefore, when prices change, the only option for the system is to invalidate all cached resources.

 The variability in prices causes a significant issue for the catalog service, though.
 Whenever a price changes, the product view model cached version gets invalidated and removed from the cache.
 The next time that product gets requested, the system needs to hit the catalog service to retrieve what was previously cached but not changed.
 In essence, whenever prices change, the impact goes to the catalog service and not to the sales one.
 From the catalog perspective, the crucial aspect is that the effect is unexpected and, more importantly, unpredictable.
 The change is happening somewhere else, in sales.